mchmarny/dapr-pipeline/README.md

 export TW_ACCESS_SECRET="..."
 ```

-Once set, you are ready to run the `provider`:
+Once the Twitter API consumer and access details are set, you are ready to run the `provider`:

 ```shell
 dapr run bin/producer \